AndrewjSage/andrewjsage.github.io/teaching.md

 My teaching philosophy is shaped by the following core beliefs about learning:

-1) **Emotion plays a critical role in the learning process.**
+1) **We learn best when working with topics that excite us.**
-We learn best when working with topics that we are excited about.
+Cognitive learning theory underscores the importance of emotion in our learning.
 In statistics courses, you will have opportunities to choose datasets to work with.
 I hope that you will see statistics as a vehicle for exploring topics and issues that you care about.

 2) **Learning is a social process.**
 As teachers can attest, we know that we understand something when we are able to explain it to others.
 We all share the responsibility of helping each other learn from our own experiences and strengths.
 For me, one of the best parts of teaching is having the opportunity to learn from my students.